pixelpax/vimflowy/README.md

 Rebinding keys
 --------------

-You'll have to edit [keybinding.js](https://github.com/Wojnach/vimflowy/blob/master/keybindings.js) and [transparentKeybindings.js](https://github.com/Wojnach/vimflowy/blob/master/transparentKeybindings.js) if you want to rebind anything.
+You'll have to edit [keybinding.js](https://github.com/Wojnach/vimflowy/blob/master/keybindings.js) and [transparentKeybindings.js](https://github.com/Wojnach/vimflowy/blob/master/transparentKeybindings.js) if you want to rebind or add new shortcuts.

+mac users: if you want to bind stuff to Cmd you'll have to type "meta-" instead. "meta-j" instead of "cmd-j" for example.

 Usage tips
 ----------